saptarshibhosale604/PersonalAssistant/README.md

 done - work on streaming input form local llm

 notDone - tool calling man in the loop not working, global mode, web app; not continuing the web app
+- The agent is using local llm and calls the tools
+	- But the model llama3.2:1b is not smart enough to use the tools
+- The agent is working with google gemini llm with tools